 Equality - In all Things?

 In 1972, U.S. President Richard Nixon signed Title IX of the Education Amendment Act, a comprehensive law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
-This act would have enormous repercussions for female empowerment, leadership, and opportunities both during their college years and after graduation.
+This act would have enormous repercussions for women student's empowerment, leadership, and opportunities, both during their college years and after graduation.
 But the fight for equal funding was not easy.

 The University of Kentucky –prior to Title IX - had a long history of female sports.
 In 1903, the school fielded many intramural sports, including swimming, archery, rifle, hockey, volleyball, and basketball.
 But there was a limit to female involvement in sports.
 In 1924, the women's basketball team and others were disbanded because, according to President McVey: “Women’s basketball was too strenuous for females.”

-Title IX, at the time of its passing, was controversial.
-But Title IX only demanded that universities who accepted federal assistance and funds uphold our nation’s treasured values, including the right to not be discriminated against because of gender.
-But just because UK women had the same legal rights to athletics as men, accessing that right was not easy.
+Although at the time of its passing Title IX was controversial, at base the law required that universities who accepted federal assistance and funds uphold an American treasured value, the right to not be discriminated against - in this case because of gender.
+But after 1972, just because UK women had the same legal rights to athletics as men, accessing that right was not easy.
 Women struggled to find their place in the male-dominated arena of college athletics.
 Just how athletic could women be?

-As the 20th century progressed and it was understood sports were not damaging to female anatomy (as it was believed in the early 1900s), the tension between sport and femininity still remained.
+As the 20th century progressed, and it was understood sports were not damaging to female anatomy (as educators, doctors, and parents believed in the early 1900s), the tension between sport and femininity still remained.
 Societal conceptions of female strength and beauty would need to undergo serious change to fully accept female college athletes.

-The 1960s Women’s liberation movement would do much to help bring on the societal changes necessary to not only allow, but encourage women to strive for their best in sport and retain their femininity or at least acceptance among their peers.
+The 1960s Women’s Liberation movement would do much to help bring about the societal changes necessary to not only allow, but to encourage women to strive for their best in sport and retain their femininity - or at least their acceptance - among their peers.